AndrewJBateman/ionic-angular-project/README.md

 ## :books: Array Operators

-* [Array.push()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) adds one or more elements to the end of an array and returns the new aray length.
+* [Array.push()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) adds one or more elements to the end of an array and returns the new array length.

 ## :camera: Screenshots